AnirudhSudhir/landing/README.md

-A landing page for an imaginary business built using HTML and CSS as part of The Odin Project assignment.
+A landing page for an imaginary business designed using HTML and CSS as part of The Odin Project assignment.

+Currently usable only on large screen devices(computers)